puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 Welcome to the Quest Guide for the Puppet Enterprise Learning Virtual Machine (VM).
 This guide is your companion to learning Puppet using the Learning VM.
 You should have started up the VM by now, and have an IP Address for the VM.

-Use the IP address to ssh to the VM.
+Use the IP address to SSH to the VM.
 We do this for convenience and it's essential for you to get the most out of the Learning VM and this Quest Guide.

+If you are logged in directly to the Virtual Machine, please logout from it by typing the following command in the VM's terminal and pressing Enter:

+    exit

+We will now connect to the VM over SSH.

 To SSH to the VM, on a Linux system or a Mac, you can open a Terminal application and run the following command:

     ssh root@<ip-address>

-Where `<ip-address>` will be replaced by the IP address for your Learning VM that you noted down when setting up your VM.
+where `<ip-address>` will be replaced by the IP address for your Learning VM that you noted down when setting up your VM.

 If you are using a Windows computer, please use an SSH client.
 We recommend [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).